Top 20 Tips For Buying Rental Properties

 If you want to avoid the hassle of tiresome repairs, give a cheap rundown rental property a miss.

-However, if you find an older but well-maintained property, making the repairs and keeping it functional and clean – you can still attract excellent tenants.
+However, you can still attract good tenants with an older but well-maintained property, making the repairs and keeping it functional and clean.

 You wouldn’t want to upgrade just for the sake of upgrading.